 Albumen prints using digital negatives and black light exposure boxes.
 These images were captured mostly on students' iPhones with various apps.
 Classes discussed how photographic devices have historically influenced art and culture.
 They were given instruction on how to use Photoshop to create and manipulate negatives, as well as how work with digital printers and Pictorico transparency film.

 cyanotypes created for a school auction using a combination of digital negatives and hand-drawn transparencies

-This display was not permitted to be in an end-of-year Lewis & Clark studies exhibit in the gym.
+This hallway display was not permitted to be in an end-of-year Lewis & Clark studies gymnasium exhibit.
 (A tradition to have each student create a ceramic buffalo would have been allowed.)

 styrofoam totem carvings